afrind/draft-rush/draft-kpugin-rush.md

 ## Frame errors

-There are two error codes defined in core of the protocol that indicates problems with particular frame:
+There are two error codes defined in core protocol that indicate a problem with a particular frame:

-2 - UNSUPPORTED CODEC - indicates that server doesn't support audio or video codec
+2 - UNSUPPORTED CODEC - indicates that the server doesn't support the given audio or video codec

-3 - INVALID FRAME FORMAT - indicates that receiver was not able to parse frame or there was an issue with fields' values.
+3 - INVALID FRAME FORMAT - indicates that the receiver was not able to parse the frame or there was an issue with a field's value.

 # Extensions

 RUSH permits extension of the protocol.

-Extensions are permitted to use new frame types ({{wire-format}}), new error codes ({{error-frame}}), new audio and video codecs ({{audio-frame}},
+Extensions are permitted to use new frame types ({{wire-format}}), new error codes ({{error-frame}}), or new audio and video codecs ({{audio-frame}},
 {{video-frame}}).

 Implementations MUST ignore unknown or unsupported values in all extensible protocol elements.
 Implementations MUST discard frames that have unknown or unsupported types.
 This means that any of these extension points can be safely used by extensions without prior arrangement or negotiation.

+TODO: Is this correct?  eg if a server doesn't support the codec doesn't it need to return an Error frame?

 # Security Considerations